 Hydration Techniques (Water, Cow Dung, Cow Urine)

-Hydration techniques such as soaking seeds in water or organic solutions like cow dung slurry are commonly used as eco-friendly methods to overcome seed dormancy in Albizia procera.
+Hydration techniques such as soaking seeds in water or organic solutions like cow dung slurry are commonly used as eco-friendly methods to overcome seed dormancy in A. procera.
 These treatments help soften the hard seed coat, improve water imbibition, and may introduce beneficial microbial activity that enhances germination and early seedling growth.
 In a recent nursery-based study (Musa & Sahoo, 2025). evaluated different pre-sowing treatments, including cow dung slurry, and found that seeds treated with cow dung slurry (typically soaked for 24 hours) showed improved germination compared to untreated control seeds.
 However, the germination percentage under cow dung treatment was lower than hot water treatment, which recorded 75.83% germination, indicating that organic hydration methods are moderately effective but not the most efficient among all treatments.

 The study also indicated that hydration treatments contributed positively to seedling growth performance, with cow dung-treated seedlings showing good height increment and overall vigour after one year of growth.
 The improvement in germination and growth is attributed to gradual weakening of the seed coat and microbial action that enhances nutrient availability during early stages.

-Although specific data on cow urine treatment in Albizia procera is limited in this study, similar hydration-based treatments are known to enhance germination speed and vigour by providing natural growth-promoting substances.
+Although specific data on cow urine treatment in A. procera is limited in this study, similar hydration-based treatments are known to enhance germination speed and vigour by providing natural growth-promoting substances.
 Overall, hydration techniques such as soaking in water or cow dung slurry for about 24 hours are simple, low-cost, and environmentally sustainable methods that moderately improve germination and seedling establishment, making them suitable for rural and large-scale nursery practices (Musa & Sahoo, 2025).

 Table 3.
 Recent Research Studies on Pre-Sowing Treatments and Germination Performance of Albizia procera